gitpod-io/retired-gatsby-website/src/docs/configuration.md

 ### Step 5: Create a Pull-Request

+WARNING ℹ: Enable access to public repositories for the gitpod app.
+To actually merge PRs.
+Please go to https://gitpod.io/access-control to enable access.

 This will allow others in your team to review your changes and try out the new automated dev environment.
 When you are proposing a setup for a project, it is helpful to explain why this is useful to the maintainers as well as the entire community.

 ### Step 6: Prebuilds